railslove/cmxl/README.md

 ```

 Every object responds to `to_h` and let's you easily convert the data to a hash.
+Also every object responds to `to_json` which lets you easily represent the statements as JSON with your favorit JSON library.

 #### A note about encoding and file wirednesses